Maori Language Act 1987: Context

 Despite the act, Māori does not have the same status under law as English.
 For example, tax records must be kept in English unless the Commissioner of Internal Revenue agrees otherwise.

 1991 amendment

 The act was amended in 1991 and legislated the Māori Language Commission's name change to Te Taura Whiri I Te Reo Māori.
 It also slightly expanded the range of legal settings in which Māori could be used, to include bodies such as the Tenancy Tribunal and any Commission of Inquiry.

 Repeal by 2016 act

-The 1987 act was repealed on 30 April 2016 by section 48 of Te Ture mō Te Reo Māori 2016 / Māori Language Act 2016, which updated the law.
+The 1987 act was repealed on 30 April 2016 by section 48 of Te Ture mō Te Reo Māori 2016 / Māori Language Act 2016.
+The 2016 act "was intended as a major step forward in legislation promoting the language", according to a paper by the Parliamentary Library.
+It created a new body, Te Mātāwai, to act on behalf of Māori for the protection, promotion and revitalisation of the Māori language.
 As a New Zealand first, there are two versions of the new act, one in Māori and the other in English, with section 12 stating that if there was any conflict in meaning between the two versions, the Māori version would prevail.